datahub-project/datahub/docs/ownership/ownership-types.md

 }
 ```

-There are also `updateOwnershipType`, `deleteOwnershipType` and `listOwnershipTypes` for CRUD operations.
+There are also `updateOwnershipType`, `deleteOwnershipType` and `listOwnershipTypes` endpoints for CRUD operations.

 Feel free to read our [GraphQL reference documentation](../api/graphql/overview.md) on these endpoints.
   </TabItem>
 </Tabs>